Onboard a merchant to a payments app

 PermissionsAnchor link to section titled "Permissions"

-You can request the following OAuth access scopes from the merchant:
+You should only request the following OAuth access scopes from the merchant:

 write_payment_gateways: Allows access to APIs related to merchant onboarding and readiness management.